 Common ebook formats:

-The OverDrive collection offers books in all three formats, unlike our other services, although not all of its titles are available in Kindle's proprietary format.
+The Libby collection (formerly Overdrive) offers books in all three formats, unlike our other services, although not all of its titles are available in Kindle's proprietary format.
 Ebook Central books are available as either EPUB or PDF files, and JSTOR, Project MUSE, and Springer books are PDF-only.

-There are several ebook services that the library uses: ProQuest Ebook Central, JSTOR, Project MUSE, SpringerLink, ALCS Humanities, Hathi Trust, and OverDrive are the most prominent.
+There are several ebook services that the library uses: ProQuest Ebook Central, JSTOR, Project MUSE, SpringerLink, ALCS Humanities, Hathi Trust, and Libby (formerly OverDrive) are the most prominent.
 You are able to search all of these using the library catalog, although you can also search each one directly to access those materials.

 Some qualities of ebooks make using them very different from using a print book.
 For example, you may search the text of an ebook for words and phrases, and, depending on the service, mark up the file with your own notes and highlighting.